 - Interpreting fair use or fair dealing on a daily basis.

 - Determining what’s in the public domain and what’s protected by copyright.

 - Selecting a Creative Commons license to use with content generated by your organization.

 Note that in all of the above situations, you’ll be able to deal with common issues.
 But, should the issues become complicated or pose larger risks to your organization, that’s a good time to consult your lawyer.

 Assessing Your Risk

 - The origin of the work(s) — Is the author well known?
 This may be riskier.
-Does the author or copyright holder have a reputation for strictly guarding uses of its works?
+Does the author or copyright holder have a reputation for strictly guarding uses of their works?
 Is the copyright owner likely to pursue legal action or to negotiate a copyright fee?
-Is the copyright owner likely to proceed through a trial if they commence an action
+Is the copyright owner likely to proceed through a trial if they commence an action?

 - Who will have access to the work(s)? — If you’re reproducing the work on the internet, it’s accessible to a huge number of people around the world.